 OK, our focus here is an earned media strategy by getting articles in trade publications read by the very people who may want to purchase or distribute those super-duper widgets.
 This type of earned media is referred to as “article placement.”
 It may be in print or online and it is essentially what I have been doing for clients for more than 18 years.

 But why would the editor of a major trade publication accept an article that promotes your company’s products?

-This is an opportunity for us because it means this editor needs help.
-She has to get a quality “book,” as it is called, out to subscribers every month that has quality content that is valuable to her readers and helps grow the publication so the advertisers are happy and will continue advertising in the book.
+This is an opportunity for you because it means this editor needs help.
+She has to get a quality “book,” as it is called, out to subscribers every month that contains valuable content for her readers and helps grow the publication.

-And the help we offer her is to provide quality, educational content that is fresh (never published before), that educates her readers, is well researched, provides value to her publication as well as earned media value for us.
+That’s where we step in.
+We provide quality, educational content that is fresh (never published before), that educates her readers, is well researched, provides value to her publication as well as earned media value for us.

 Now we have created an earned media strategy that helps her and your company.
-This editor, like so many, is now open to what we have to offer as long as it meets some specific editorial guidelines, and that’s what we will discuss next.
+This editor is now open to what we have to offer as long as it meets some specific editorial guidelines, and that’s what we will discuss next.

 Earned Media and Editorial Guidelines

 Those unfamiliar with editorial guidelines invariably have a slew of questions about what is acceptable and what is not.
 The following answers will help you secure an article placement and use it to tout all the features and benefits of your super-duper widget.